2022 in Estonian football: II liiga

 On 16 December 2021, it was decided that due to the last season being cancelled prematurely, the two II liiga divisions will have 16 clubs in 2022 instead of the usual 14 teams.
 Therefore, no teams were relegated and the four III liiga champions were promoted.
 One month later, the Estonian FA announced that the earlier plan had been repealed.
-The season starts on the 26th of March and consists of 26 rounds.
+The season starts on 26 March and consists of 26 rounds.
 Reserve teams, which do not have "U21" or "U19" in their name, are ineligible for promotion.